uiua-lang/uiua/site/new_tutorial/Arrays.md

 All arrays are flat and homogenous.
 Arrays always have a rectangular shape, meaning that all rows along an axis always have the same length.
 Different types of data, like numbers and characters, cannot be mixed in the same array.

-However, there is an escape hatch for when you really want hegged, nested, or mixed-type arrays.
+However, there is an escape hatch for when you really want jagged, nested, or mixed-type arrays.
 In Uiua, an array of heterogeneous values can be simulated with an array of *boxes*.

 The array below cannot be constructed normally because its rows have different [shape]()s.